Dental Crowns in Poland

 - Replacing a lost tooth when placed on a Dental Implant

-See more about cosmetic dentistry in our dental clinic in Lodz:
+See more about cosmetic dentistry in our dental clinics in Lodz:

 Before the crowns can be installed, you may need to get your teeth prepared.
 There may be a need for a root canal treatment or some fillings.

 As for the duration, the first stage of the treatment will take 2-3 days.
 During that time we will get your teeth prepared and will take impressions for the crowns.
 If the teeth extraction is needed, it will also be done at the first stage of the treatment, and a temporary crown can be placed instead of the extracted tooth.
 After that, the dental laboratory needs around 5 working days to perform their work.
 The permanent crowns can be installed after that, and the installation itself requires an additional day.
 Bearing this in mind, the patient can consider two options:

 1. One longer visit (5-8 days).
 If there is no need for any prior treatment, the visit duration can be shortened to 5 days.